For urgent consular assistance call

 The phone network is also unreliable and limited outside of cities and large towns.

-The Ministry of Transport and Communications has in the past, suspended telecommunications services in response to the security situation without prior notice.
+The military administration has in the past, suspended telecommunications services in response to the security situation without prior notice.

 It's illegal to drive cars or motorbikes using an Australian or international driving licence.